 APPLIES TO: Power BI Desktop Power BI service

-When you share a report with a broad audience, some of your users may want to see slightly different views of particular visuals.
+When you share a report with a broad audience, some of your users might want to see slightly different views of particular visuals.
 Maybe they'd want to swap what's on the axis, change the visual type, or add something to the tooltip.
-It's hard to make one visual that satisfies everyone's requirements.
+It's difficult to make one visual that satisfies everyone's requirements.
 With this new capability, you can empower your business users to explore and personalize visuals, all in report reading view.
-They can adjust the visual the way they want, and save it as a bookmark to come back to.
-They don't need to have edit permission for the report, or to go back to the report author for a change.
+They can adjust the visual the way they want and save it as a bookmark to come back to.
+They don't need to have edit permission for the report or go back to the report author for a change.

 What report users can change

 This feature is ideal for report creators: You can enable basic exploration scenarios for your report readers.
 Your report readers gain further insights through ad hoc exploration of visuals on a Power BI report.
 Here are modifications that they can make:

 - Change aggregations, etc.